BenchAgents: Multi-Agent Systems for Structured Benchmark Creation

-{\bf 2.
-Completeness:} The prompt should contain all the listed constraints.
+\item {\em Completeness:} The instance should contain all the parameters and constraints present in the sampled metadata.
 For the example in Fig.~\ref{fig:framework}, meeting duration should be present in all prompts.

-{\bf 3.
-Consistency:} When a parameter or constraint is realised in the prompt, the value should be consistent.
+\item {\em Consistency:} When a parameter or constraint is realized in the instance, its value should be consistent with the metadata.
 For the example in Fig.~\ref{fig:framework}, the ``number of participants'' parameter should be consistent with the number of participants in the schedules.

-{\bf 4.
-Feasibility:} The constraints should define a feasible problem.
+\item {\em Feasibility:} The constraints should define a problem with at least one valid solution.
 For e.g, in Fig.~\ref{fig:framework}, a common time slot should exist that satisfies all constraints.

-{\bf 5.
-Complexity:} The constraints should be associated with a measure of how challenging they make the problem.
-To capture this, a task-specific metric should be defined by the \pagent{}.
-For the example in Fig.~\ref{fig:framework}, the metric involves the ratio of feasible slots to all slots.
+\item {\em Complexity:} The constraints should be associated with a measure of difficulty.
+To capture this, a task-specific metric is defined by \pagent{}.
+For the example in Fig.~\ref{fig:framework}, the metric involves the ratio of feasible slots to all slots. \end{myitemize}

-For the example in Fig.~\ref{fig:framework}, box f highlights the quality checks by \vagent{} for verifying feasibility in calendar scheduling using the specification provided by \pagent{} in box c.
-The generated code (used for verification) is manually reviewed for correctness.
-The same is done for the model-based verification methods.